-*This post is not about how critical it is that you do not ride elephants.
-As a traveler, it is your job to make an informed and responsible decision.
+Disclaimer; *This post is not about how critical it is that you do not ride elephants.
+As a traveler, it is your job to make an informed and responsible decisions and transactions around the world.
 I encourage you to read Ride Bikes, Not Elephants by Not Your Average Travel Blog and do your research before you go.

-The best part about the Elephant Nature Park is that you can still have a close encounter with elephants, just in a more responsible way.
-Discovering the Elephant Nature Park is why I decided to visit Northern Thailand [and even drag my mother along.]
+The best part about the Elephant Nature Park is that you can still have a close encounter with elephants, in a more responsible way.
+Discovering the Elephant Nature Park is ultimately why I decided to visit Northern Thailand in 2013 [and even to drag my mother along with me.]

 -Visiting The Park-